hemachaitanya/interview-related-/README.md

 * Over the past 4 years i worked with divers teams , Heling them streamline there software development process , by leveraging tools like git , jenkins , terraform , docker, azuredevops and kubernetes.

-* i worked with aws services like ec2 , kms, elb , RDS and s3 buckts.
+* i worked with aws services like ec2 , kms, elb , RDS and s3 buckts, cloud watch and sns.

 * as a devops engineer , i have designed , implimented and manage ci/cd pipeline by using azure devops and jenkins.
 CI/CD  automates the build , test and deployment process resulting in faster and more reliable software releases.